Background pattern

 • Sleep disorders.

-• Cardiac arrest (which can cause abnormal heartbeats, dizziness, fatigue, or fainting).
+• Heart block (which can cause abnormal heartbeats, dizziness, fatigue, or fainting).

-• Worsening of respiratory difficulties, if you suffer or have suffered from asthma.
+• Worsening of breathing difficulties if you have asthma.

-• Lack of breathing and/or inflammation of the ankles, if you also have heart failure.
+• Shortness of breath and/or swelling of the ankles if you also have heart failure.

-• Worsening of your arterial circulation, if you already have some degree of circulatory insufficiency.
+• Worsening of your circulation if you already have some degree of circulatory failure.

-• Numbness and spasms in the fingers of the hands, followed by heat and pain (Raynaud's phenomenon).
+• Numbness and spasms in the fingers, followed by heat and pain (Raynaud's phenomenon).

 • Mood changes.